panzerdp/dmitripavlutin.com/content/posts/095-async-await/index.md

 JavaScript has taken a long way to simplify the coding of async tasks.

-The first approach are the callbacks.
+The first approach is callbacks.
 When an async operation had been completed, a special function named *callback* is called:

 ```javascript